AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-deliverability.md

 * **[!UICONTROL IP and RBL domain]** (Real-time Blackhole List): A list of IP addresses and domains that have been flagged by denylist organizations for poor sending reputation.
 These lists are maintained by dedicated organizations such as Spamhaus, Spamcop, SURBL/URIBL, etc. Adobe Campaign currently processes checks against RBLs that have a significant deliverability impact.
 These RBLs reflect sending reputation, and may be referenced by ISPs before accepting to receive your emails.

 * **[!UICONTROL SNDS]** (Smart Network Data Services): A [Windows Live Hotmail anti-spam service](https://sendersupport.olc.protection.outlook.com/snds/FAQ.aspx).
 Hotmail is the only ISP that provides this type of information.
 Benchmark scores are a green filter result, a complaint rate of less than 0.1%, and zero spam traps.

+These indicators are updated daily at 9 AM.

 <!--### Delivery Reports - Broadcast Statistics {#broadcast-statistics}